 The State Athletic Association rules require all high school athletes and Fort Calhoun Community School requires all junior high athletes to have a physical exam before starting athletic practices each year.
-This exam may be any time after May 1, of the preceding school year.
-There are two means of meeting this requirement: 1.
-Family physician: 2.
-Group physicals.
-When a family physician is used to obtain a current school physical form from the high school office.
+This exam may be conducted any time after May 1, of the preceding school year.
+A copy of the student's physical form, signed by the doctor, must be given to the school to keep on record.
+Please ensure that the physical form notes: "student is cleared for physical activity without restriction".